ElectroBOOM

-Mehdi Sadaghdar (/ˈmɛdiː səˈdægˌdɑːr/ MEH-dee-_-sə-DAG-dar; مهدی صدقدار, /fa/; born 13 January 1977), also known as ElectroBOOM, is an Iranian-Canadian electrical engineer and YouTube personality known for making educational comedy videos centered around electricity.
+Mehdi Sadaghdar (Note: /ˈmɛdiː səˈdægˌdɑːr/ MEH-dee-_-sə-DAG-dar; مهدی صدقدار, /fa/) (born 13 January 1977), also known as ElectroBOOM, is an Iranian-Canadian electrical engineer and YouTube personality known for making educational comedy videos centered around electricity.

 Early life

-Sadaghdar was born in Iran on 13 January 1977 and resides in Vancouver, British Columbia, Canada.
+Sadaghdar was born in Iran on 13 January 1977 and lives in Vancouver, British Columbia, Canada.
 He was conferred a Bachelor of Applied Science in Electronics/Telecommunications from the University of Tehran in 1999 and, after moving to Vancouver, a Master of Applied Science (Micro-Electronics) from Simon Fraser University in 2006.
 He married his wife, Safiya Nafisi, on 16 September 1999.
-They have a daughter together, who is featured in some of his videos as a pianist or assistant, whom he refers to as ElectroCUTE.
+They have a daughter together, Yona Sadaghdar, who is featured in some of his videos as a pianist or assistant, whom he refers to as ElectroCUTE.

 Career

 Sadaghdar uploaded his first video in April 2012.
 His videos are mainly focused around comedic electronics tutorials and education.
 He often intentionally creates situations where a shock, fire or explosion (often caused by overloading electrolytic capacitors) occurs for comedic effect, demonstrating the dangers of electricity when not properly handled.
-His most viewed video, "How NOT to Make an Electric Guitar (The Hazards of Electricity)", has over 21 million views and demonstrates the hazards of mains electricity.
+His most viewed video, "How NOT to Make an Electric Guitar (The Hazards of Electricity)", has over 22 million views and demonstrates the hazards of mains electricity.